-Gravity wave momentum fluxes estimated from Project Loon balloon data
+Gravity wave momentum fluxes estimated from Project Loon

-Brian Green1, Aditi Sheshadri1, M. Joan Alexander2, Martina Bramberger2, François Lott3 1Stanford University
+1 balloon data 2 3 Brian Green1, Aditi Sheshadri1, M. Joan Alexander2, Martina Bramberger2, François Lott3 4 5 6 1Stanford University

-- 7 2NorthWest Research Associates

-- 3Laboratoire de Météorologie Dynamique (LMD)/IPSL
+2NorthWest Research Associates 3Laboratoire de Météorologie Dynamique (LMD)/IPSL

-9

-- 10 Corresponding author: Brian Green (briangre@stanford.edu)
+Corresponding author: Brian Green (briangre@stanford.edu)

-- 11

-13 Key Points
+Key Points

-- We estimate and analyze atmospheric gravity wave momentum fluxes from Project Loon balloon data collected in the lower stratosphere. - We use the statistics of the approximately log-normal momentum flux probability distributions to explain inter-regional flux variability. - Our results can be used as observational constraints when developing and validating gravity wave parameterizations.
+- We estimate and analyze atmospheric gravity wave momentum fluxes from Project Loon balloon data collected in the lower stratosphere. - We relate regional momentum flux variability to the statistics of the approximately lognormal flux probability distributions. - Our results can be used as observational constraints when developing and validating gravity wave parameterizations.

-20 Abstract
+Abstract

-22 We present estimates of gravity wave momentum fluxes calculated from Project Loon 23 superpressure balloon data collected between 2013 and 2021.
-In total, we analyzed more than 24 5000 days of data from balloon flights in the lower stratosphere, flights often over regions or 25 during times of the year without any previous in-situ observations of gravity waves.
-Maps of 26 mean momentum fluxes show significant regional variability; we analyze that variability using 27 the statistics of the momentum flux probability distributions for six regions: the Southern Ocean, the Indian Ocean, and the tropical and extratropical Pacific and Atlantic Oceans.
-The probability 28 29 distributions are all approximately log-normal, and using only their geometric means and geometric standard deviations we explain the sign and magnitude of regional mean and 99th 30 percentile zonal momentum fluxes, and regional momentum flux intermittencies.
-We study the 31 32 dependence of the zonal momentum flux on the background zonal wind and argue that the 33 increase of the momentum flux with the wind speed over the Southern Ocean is likely due to a 34 varying combination of both wave sources and filtering.
-Finally, we show that as the magnitude 35 of the momentum flux increases, the fractional contributions by high-frequency waves increases, 36 waves which need to be parameterized in large-scale models of the atmosphere.
-In particular, the near-universality of the log-normal momentum flux probability distribution, and the relation of 37 38 its statistical moments to the mean momentum flux and intermittency, offer useful checks when 39 evaluating parameterized or resolved gravity waves in models.
+We present estimates of gravity wave momentum fluxes calculated from Project Loon superpressure balloon data collected between 2013 and 2021.
+In total, we analyzed more than 5000 days of data from balloon flights in the lower stratosphere, flights often over regions or during times of the year without any previous in-situ observations of gravity waves.
+Maps of mean momentum fluxes show significant regional variability; we analyze that variability using the statistics of the momentum flux probability distributions for six regions: the Southern Ocean, the Indian Ocean, and the tropical and extratropical Pacific and Atlantic Oceans.
+The probability distributions are all approximately log-normal, and using their geometric means and geometric standard deviations we statistically explain the sign and magnitude of regional mean and 99th percentile zonal momentum fluxes, and regional momentum flux intermittencies.
+We study the dependence of the zonal momentum flux on the background zonal wind and argue that the increase of the momentum flux with the wind speed over the Southern Ocean is likely due to a varying combination of both wave sources and filtering.
+Finally, we show that as the magnitude of the momentum flux increases, the fractional contributions by high-frequency waves increases, waves which need to be parameterized in large-scale models of the atmosphere.
+In particular, the near-universality of the log-normal momentum flux probability distribution, and the relation of its statistical moments to the mean momentum flux and intermittency, offer useful checks when evaluating parameterized or resolved gravity waves in models.

-42 Plain Language Summary
+Plain Language Summary

-44 Atmospheric gravity waves flux momentum away from their sources, depositing it as drag when 45 they dissipate.
-Global climate models cannot resolve the entire gravity wave spectrum, so they must parameterize this drag by making assumptions about the gravity wave field developed from 46 47 wave theory and validated by observations.
-We present new estimates of gravity wave 48 momentum fluxes observed by Project Loon balloons, which flew on surfaces of constant density in the lower stratosphere and could detect gravity waves using their GPS sensors.
-The balloons 49 50 detected significant regional and temporal variability in the momentum fluxes, and we explain 51 this variability using the statistics of the momentum flux probability distributions.
-We also find that the momentum flux varied with the background wind over the Southern Ocean in ways that 52 53 point to the competing effects of changing wave sources and filtering of the waves by the 54 background flow, and that high-frequency waves were important contributors to large values of 55 the momentum flux.
-These new estimates of the momentum flux come from many regions of the 56 stratosphere that have never been sampled by neutral-density balloons before and provide 57 observational constraints for the development and validation of the representation of gravity 58 waves in models.
-59
+Atmospheric gravity waves flux momentum away from their sources, depositing it as drag when they dissipate.
+Global climate models cannot resolve the entire gravity wave spectrum, so they must parameterize this drag by making assumptions about the gravity wave field developed from wave theory and validated by observations.
+We present new estimates of gravity wave momentum fluxes observed by Project Loon balloons, which flew on surfaces of constant density in the lower stratosphere and could detect gravity waves using their GPS sensors.
+The balloons detected significant regional and temporal variability in the momentum fluxes, which we explain by analyzing the statistics of the momentum flux probability distributions.
+We also find that the momentum flux varied with the background wind over the Southern Ocean in ways that point to the competing effects of changing wave sources and filtering of the waves by the background flow, and that high-frequency waves were important contributors to large values of the momentum flux.
+These new estimates of the momentum flux come from many regions of the stratosphere that have never been sampled by neutral-density balloons before and provide observational constraints for the development and validation of the representation of gravity waves in models.

-61 1 Introduction
+1 Introduction